-Complaints about bad key characters and tape read/write errors.
-Complaints if enough memory is not available to hold the link tables.
+Tar prints messages about bad key characters and tape read/write errors.
+It complains if enough memory is not available to hold the link tables.

 There is no way to ask for the n-th occurrence of a file.

 Tape errors are handled ungracefully.